 DrG: What did you believe he was thinking?

 KS: He’d already made up his mind.
-He said that if that old man had a wallet that full of cash, and all those rings, imagine what he’d have at home?
+He said that if that old man carried a wallet that full of cash, and all those rings, imagine what he’d have at home?

-We tried to talk him out of it, but his there was no point.
+We tried to talk him out of it, but his there wasn’t any point.

 So we came up with a plan.